sebastianduchene/genome_dating/README.md

 ## Simulate data with 5 topologies (gt) and 3 pacemakers (pm) for each topology

+In this simulation the number of genes is 510.
+Bootstrapping to find the optimal number of clusters from 2:50 is taking 24 seconds with 5 cores.

    - Can we recover the true number of gt clusters?

    Silhouette width plot